Manu343726/biicode-posts/glfwcpluspluscom/post.md

 };
 ```

-This base class is so simple: It manages a glfw window and their OpenGL context for us, wraps (and currently hides) the event and rendering loop, finally and provides us some polymorphic functions to say what to do when a key is pressed, when the window is resized, etc.
+This base class is simple: It manages a glfw window and their OpenGL context for us, wraps (and currently hides) the event and rendering loop, finally and provides us some polymorphic functions to say what to do when a key is pressed, when the window is resized, etc.

-Take the most simple glfw example, a simple triangle (Extracted from [their docs](http://www.glfw.org/docs/latest/quick.html#quick_example)).
+Take the most simple glfw example, a simple triangle (Extracted from [glfw docs](http://www.glfw.org/docs/latest/quick.html#quick_example)).
 It can be written with a couple of lines thanks to our `glfw_class` class:

 ``` cpp
 void triangle::on_keydown(GLFWwindow* window, int key, int scancode, int action, int mods)